wellsaid-labs/amepd/README.md

-# CMU Pronunciation Dictionary 0.7
+# American English Pronunciation Dictionary

-The [CMU Pronunciation Dictionary](cmudict) is a General American English pronunciation dictionary, suitable for uses in speech technology maintained by the Speech Group at Carnegie Mellon University.
+The [American English Pronunciation Dictionary](cmudict) is a General American English pronunciation dictionary.

-__NOTE:__ The original 0.7 version of the cmudict was not publically released.
-This is the first public release since 0.6d, incorporating changes from that version along with additional corrections and additions.

 Using John Wells' lexical sets, it has the following mergers: